 Original Medicare pays most of the cost of the covered services you receive as part of the study.
-After Medicare has paid its share of the cost for these services, our plan will pay the rest.
-Like for all covered services, you will pay nothing for the covered services you get in the clinical research study.
+After Medicare has paid its share of the cost for these services, our plan will also pay for part of the costs.
+We will pay the difference between the cost sharing in Original Medicare and your cost sharing as a member of our plan.
+This means you will pay the same amount for the services you receive as part of the study as you would if you received these services from our plan.